smitem1/PQC_scanner/README.md

 # PQC_scanner
 This is a python based CLI tool that enumerates the encryption standards on your site domains to enable visibility into where you are vulnerable to PQC Algorithims.
 Simply create a CSV file of your target domains and run this software via your CLI python pqcscan.py scan --input targets.csv --out ./results.
 Prior to running your scan ensure pip install cryptography is enabled and installed.
 Do NOT use this tool on aunthorized domains as you are subject to criminal offense.

+HOW TO RUN
+download pqcmvp as name: pqcscan1.0.py file  and targets file as name:  targets.csv file into one folder > name folder pqcscan_mvp > enter your target hosts under the hosts column in the targets.csv > save csv>   right click on folder open in CLI > enter  python -m pip install cryptography / if that does work try py -m pip install cryptography> then run  python pqcscan1.0.py scan --input targets.csv --out output in your CLI> check your pqcscan_mvp folder your inventory is now available =)

 ## Risk Scoring Methodology (PQC Prioritization)

 This tool does **not** label assets as “quantum vulnerable” in a CVE sense.
 Instead, it prioritizes cryptographic assets for **post-quantum cryptography (PQC) migration planning** using an explainable model aligned with common industry guidance around **Harvest-Now, Decrypt-Later (HNDL)** risk and migration complexity.